 That said, we agree with the reviewer that our reasoning for choosing the 9-cluster solution was not made sufficiently clear in the manuscript.
 We have therefore made two changes.
 First, we now clarify the motivation for choosing to focus on the 9-cluster solution in lines 250-255:

-“
+“The plateauing of silhouette scores suggests that there is little objective basis for selecting one solution over another past around 9 clusters (Thirion et al., 2014); we have therefore opted to focus on the 3-cluster and 9-cluster solutions because they provide greater theoretical parsimony than more fine-grained solutions at two spatial scales.” –lines 243-247

 Second, to make sure that readers do not come away thinking that we cherry-picked the value of 9 for arbitrary reasons (rather than because it is the smallest number that shows a negligible difference in silhouette score), we now include the 12-cluster solution as part of Figure 2.